mku11/Salmon-AES-CTR/libs/test/salmon_core_test_ts/README.txt

-All unit tests can be found under the Visual Studio project
+All unit tests can be found under the Visual Studio code project:
+/libs/projects/SalmonLibs.vscode